Charros de Jalisco: Mexican Pacific League participation

 The Charros participated in the Mexican Pacific League in the 1952–53, 1953–54 and 1954–55 seasons.
 The league was known as the Liga de la Costa del Pacífico at that time.

 The Charros returned to the Mexican Pacific League for the 2014–15 season with the acquisition of the Algodoneros de Guasave franchise.

+Return to the Mexican League

+On 14 November 2023, the Mexican League announced that the Charros bought the Mariachis de Guadalajara franchise and would start playing in the league in 2024.

 Honours

+Mexican League championships

+The Charros have won the Mexican League championship twice: in 1967 and 1971.

 Mexican Pacific League championships

-The Charros have won the Mexican Pacific League Championship once, in the 2018–19 season, when they defeated Yaquis de Ciudad Obregón in six games under manager Roberto Vizcarra.
+The Charros have won the Mexican Pacific League championship three times, in the 2018–19 season, when they defeated Yaquis de Ciudad Obregón in six games, and in the 2021–22 season, both titles under manager Roberto Vizcarra, and in the 2024-25 season, when they defeated Tomateros de Culiacan led by Benjamin Gil.